kyma-project/kyma/components/istio-kyma-patch/README.md

     ```<kind> <resource-name>```

     Every line must describe an istio resource to delete.
+Resources are deleted from `istio-system` namespace.
     Patch allows that resource to delete does not exist.
-    See [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to see which patches are applied by
+See [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml)
+    to see which patches are applied by default.
-    default.